DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Track 1

 \subsection{Baselines}

-For the text and seal detection task, we employed the YOLO series of object detection models, including YOLOv8~\cite{jocher2023yolov8}, YOLOv9~\cite{wang2024yolov9}, YOLOv10~\cite{wang2024yolov10}, and YOLO11~\cite{jocher2024yolo11}.
-As one-stage detectors, these models reduce computational complexity and model parameters while maintaining high detection accuracy, achieving a good balance between inference speed and performance.
-In addition, they support end-to-end training, provide fast inference, and present strong generalization capabilities, making them widely adopted in object detection tasks.
+For the Kuzushiji character and seal detection task (Track 1), we employ the YOLO series of object detection models, including YOLOv8~\cite{jocher2023yolov8}, YOLOv9~\cite{wang2024yolov9}, YOLOv10~\cite{wang2024yolov10}, and YOLO11~\cite{jocher2024yolo11}.
+As one-stage detectors, these models maintain relatively low computational complexity and model size while achieving high detection accuracy, providing a good balance between inference speed and performance.
+In addition, they support end-to-end training, provide fast inference, and exhibit strong generalization capability, making them widely adopted in object detection tasks.

-For the document binarization task, we first applied several traditional binarization algorithms to the Kuzushiji documents, including Niblack~\cite{niblack1985introduction}, Otsu~\cite{otsu1979threshold}, and Sauvola~\cite{sauvola2000adaptive}, which can be directly employed without any training.

-Considering that seals in the pre-modern Japanese documents are typically red, while Kuzushiji characters are black and the paper background is pale yellow, we introduced a preprocessing step to remove seal regions based on K-Means clustering~\cite{mcqueen1967some} before applying the binarization algorithms.
-This preprocessing effectively reduces the interference caused by red seals and enhances the quality of subsequent binarization results.
-Specifically, we designed and implemented three combined approaches: K-Means + Otsu, K-Means + Niblack, and K-Means + Sauvola.

-In addition, to provide a deep learning-based baseline, we employed a GAN~\cite{goodfellow2020generative}-based model to generate binarized Kuzushiji document images.
-The network architecture for this model is shown in Fig.~\ref{fig_gan}.
-Since directly inputting the entire image (approximately $2100\times3200$ pixels) would require excessive GPU memory, we divided each document image into multiple $512\times512$ patches; the details of this division are described in Section~\ref{sec:details_binarization}.
-These patches were then fed into a U-Net~\cite{ronneberger2015u} architecture with an EfficientNet-B5~\cite{tan2019rethinking} backbone, which served as the generator.
-A simplified PatchGAN~\cite{isola2017image,zhu2017unpaired} discriminator was adopted to distinguish between real and fake (generated) images.
-Furthermore, following Suh \emph{et al.}~\cite{suh2022two} and Ju \emph{et al.}~\cite{ju2024three}, we employed a loss function that combines the Wasserstein GAN with Gradient Penalty (WGAN-GP) loss~\cite{gulrajani2017improved} and an additional Binary Cross-Entropy (BCE) loss.